benshimonz/V1/README.md

 ## Entity Type Tag

 A red rectangle may contain an **entity type tag**, depicted by a numeric index wrapped in **purple triangular brackets**.
-An entity type tag serves as a placeholder for the entity type in a given assignment, and can be used to define constrainsts on the type of other red entities.
+An entity type tag serves as a placeholder for the entity type in a given assignment, and can be used to define constraints on the type of other red entities.

 Here are some examples: